 Autoflowering vs Feminized: What’s Best for a Casual Grower?

 The world of growing cannabis is becoming increasingly diverse, with many kinds of strains available.
 But one thing remains consistent: the result is still the same—a plant you can eventually harvest and smoke.
+Marijuana is currently totally legal in many states.
+States like Mississippi, however, only permit it for medical purposes.
+Therefore, those who want to buy it must have a Mississippi medical marijuana card.
 Whether you’re interested in growing your own weed or just want to try it out, you’ll need to decide between feminized and autoflowering seeds.

 What are Autoflower Cannabis Seeds?

 An autoflowering cannabis plant starts flowering automatically once it reaches maturity.
 This happens due to changes in the DNA or genetic code of the plant itself.
 The genetics of autoflowering cannabis plants can be passed on from generation to generation by breeding with other plants with similar characteristics.

 These seeds are great for beginners and people who want to grow cannabis independently without the help of a grower or botanist.

 If you’re new to growing cannabis, autoflowering seeds are a good choice.
 They bloom automatically, so you don’t have to monitor them constantly.
 They’re also easier to cultivate than feminized seeds because they don’t require as much attention.
 And as for size, autoflower cannabis seeds are usually smaller than feminized seeds.
 They’re also quicker to harvest because they don’t need as much time in the vegetative stage before they start flowering.